 What is Spinal Cord Injury (SCI)?
 SCI is damage to the spinal cord that causes loss of mobility or feeling.
-Common causes include trauma (falls, car accidents, sports accidents) or disease (polio, spina bifida, etc.) The spinal cord does not have to be severed to cause a loss of function.
+Common causes include trauma (slip and falls, car accidents, sports accidents) or disease (polio, spina bifida, etc.) The spinal cord does not have to be severed to cause a loss of function.
 For most people with SCI the spinal cord is intact.
 SCI is very different from back injuries such as pinched nerves and ruptured disks.

 It is possible for a person to “break” their back or neck and not sustain a spinal cord injury.
 If only the vertebrae are damaged but the spinal cord is not affected the person may not experience paralysis after the bones are stabilized.